danurbanowicz/halide/README.md

 ## Setup

+### Step 1: Use the Deploy to Netlify button

 Pressing the Deploy to Netlify button below will clone this repo and configure a Netlify site for it.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/danurbanowicz/halide#TINA_CMS_CLIENT_ID=replace-with-your-tina-cms-client-id&TINA_CMS_TOKEN=replace-with-your-tina-cms-token&TINA_CMS_SEARCH_TOKEN=replace-with-your-tina-cms-search-token)

-You can also clone or fork this repo and create a new Netlify site for it manually.
+Make a note of the site URL Netlify has created for you e.g. https://fantastic-llama.netlify.app

-### Step 1: Configure Tina CMS
+### Step 2: Create a Tina CMS project

 Note: The bulk of the configuration relates to Tina CMS, so feel free to skip this step if you're happy working with Markdown and YAML files directly.